concerning classical Navier-Stokes solutions

-Disclaimer: Only a solution concept is proposed to find answers to some still open fundamental questions about the existence & smoothness of "classical" solutions of the Navier-Stokes equations.
+Only a solution concept is given to build answers to some still open fundamental questions about the existence & smoothness of "classical" solutions of the Navier-Stokes Equations (NSE).

 For background information we refer to